awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-getstate.md

 # Getting the state of a change calendar<a name="change-calendar-getstate"></a>

 You can get the overall state of a calendar or the state of a calendar at a specific time in Change Calendar, a capability in AWS Systems Manager\.
-You can also show the next time that the calendar state changes from `OPEN` to `CLOSED`, or vice versa\.
+You can also show the next time that the calendar state changes from `OPEN` to `CLOSED`, or the reverse\.

 You can do this task only by using the `GetCalendarState` API operation\.
 The procedure in this section uses the AWS Command Line Interface \(AWS CLI\)\.